-From September 2020 to March 2021 the Trust retained 2.5% of the EFA (GAG funding from each of the schools to spend on agreed central activities (see below).
-Trustees agreed to raise this to 3% from April 2021 However, taking into account the principle of keeping central costs and charges to a minimum, and the determination that every school should work towards an in-year balanced budget before any carry-forwards run out, the Trust aims to minimise central costs, at least until pupil rolls start to increase.
-Therefore, the top-slice is determined by the Trust Board and reviewed annually.
-The Board reserves the right to make a charge of up to 7% for any academies in Ofsted Requires Improvement/Special Measures categories that join the Trust (in the future).
+The policy also sets out the arrangements for Trust Central costs.
+The Trust will normally retain up to 5% of the EFA (GAG) funding from each of the schools to spend on agreed central activities.
+The top-slice is determined by the Trust Board and reviewed annually.
+The Board reserves the right to make a charge of up to 7% for any academies in Ofsted Requires Improvement/Special Measures categories that join the Trust.